magarwal1324/Debug-Entity/README.md

 # Debug-Entity
-hi guys this is team debug entity.
+Hello...This is team debug entity.
+Face Recognition is a computer application that is capable of detecting, tracking, identifying or verifying human faces from an image or video captured using a digital camera.
+Our Aim is practically implemented in real-life environment as an automatic attendance management system.

 For running the project we need to have python installed.